missionpinball/mpf-docs/config/sounds.rst

 something other than zero is particularly useful when you have a music sound that has an introduction section and want it to loop back to a verse and not the intro.
 This setting works in correlation with ``end_loop_at:`` and only applies to sounds loaded in memory and played on a standard audio track (not to any streaming sound or sound played on any other track type).
+Be sure to use many decimal places in your times as precision is important when it comes to loop points.
+If you hear pops and clicks at the loop points, you may need to slightly adjust your start and end loop times to alleviate them.

 stealing_method:
 ~~~~~~~~~~~~~~~~